Sivannarayana12/project/README.md

 # Blob service:
 **Description:**
 Blob service is a cloud-based storage service designed for the scalable storage of binary or text data, often in the form of files such as images, videos, documents, and backups.
-It provides a simple and flexible way to store and retrieve large amounts of unstructured data in the cloud.
+It provides a simple and flexible way to store and retrieve large amounts of unstructured data in the cloud

 ![BLOB STORAGE](https://github.com/Sivannarayana12/project/assets/154424586/efe77c42-8823-4c57-9701-73e19bb8ed66)

 # Containers:
 **Description:**
 Containers are a lightweight and portable form of virtualization that encapsulates an application and its dependencies, including libraries, runtime, and system tools, into a single, executable package.
 This package is called a container image.
-Containers provide a consistent and reproducible environment, ensuring that the application runs consistently across different computing environments, whether it be a developer's laptop, a test environment, or a production server.
+Containers provide a consistent and reproducible environment, ensuring that the application runs consistently across different computing environments, whether it be a developer's laptop, a test environment, or a production server

 ![CONTAINER](https://github.com/Sivannarayana12/project/assets/154424586/e0208bc1-a537-4e38-bde8-b61d644e1df0)